menu

 Occupations and Workforce

 Hopedale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hopedale is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Hopedale who work in sales jobs (13.09%), teaching (12.93%), and management occupations (12.84%).
+There are especially a lot of people living in Hopedale who work in teaching (14.84%), sales jobs (14.23%), and management occupations (12.75%).

 Also of interest is that Hopedale has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Hopedale telecommute to their jobs.
-Overall, about 13.90% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.46% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle